Psychedelic therapy: In post-traumatic stress disorder (PTSD)

 The Multidisciplinary Association for Psychedelic Studies (MAPS) is conducting studies in the psychedelic treatment of post-traumatic stress disorder.
 The Phase 2 trials of these studies, conducted in the U.S., Canada, and Israel, consisted of 107 participants who had chronic, treatment-resistant PTSD, and had had PTSD for an average of 17.8 years.
 Out of the 107 participants, 61% no longer qualified for PTSD after three sessions of MDMA-assisted psychotherapy two months after the treatment.
 At the 12-month follow-up session, 68% no longer had PTSD.
 Phase 2 trials conducted between 2004 and 2010 reported an overall remission rate of 66.2% and low rates of adverse effects for subjects with chronic PTSD.
 In 2017, MAPS and the FDA reached an agreement on the special protocol for phase 3 trials.

 Evidence shows that MDMA-assisted psychotherapy versus control shows clinically significant improvement in Clinician-Administered PTSD Scale (CAPS) scores from baseline, with most of the patients no longer meeting the CAPS score for PTSD.
 Effects of MDMA-assisted psychotherapy can be observed up to 12 months after receiving 2-3 active sessions of moderate to high dose MDMA (75–125 mg).

-It is important to note that given the difficulties with appropriate blinding in trials of MDMA- and psychedelic-assisted psychotherapy the results are likely overestimated.
+Given the difficulties with appropriate blinding in trials of MDMA- and psychedelic-assisted psychotherapy, the results are likely overestimated.
 Furthermore, there are no superiority or non-inferiority clinical trials comparing MDMA-assisted psychotherapy to already existent evidence-based treatments for PTSD, but given the effects reported in clinical trials of MDMA-assisted psychotherapy for PTSD there is no reason to believe that this treatment modality is more effective than existent trauma-focused psychological treatments.

 In 2024, an FDA advisory panel voted against approving MDMA-assisted therapy for PTSD, "raising questions about the credibility of the research being conducted and the safety of those involved in the trials".
 The FDA advisors voted 9-2 that the available data didn't show MDMA was effective in treating PTSD, and 10-1 that the benefits of MDMA-assisted therapy did not outweigh the risks.
 However, the U.S. Department of Veterans Affairs has since committed $1.5 million to its first study on psychedelic-assisted therapy for PTSD and alcohol use disorder in veterans, signaling growing institutional interest despite FDA skepticism.

 In addition, veteran-led nonprofits like the Heroic Hearts Project are working with researchers to expand access to psychedelic therapies for military personnel and veterans.